PiNet/PiNet.github.io/articles/faq.md

 So although it is possible, the amount of work required to integrate common drivers etc into the initramfs and get it all tested massively outweighs the benefits, so no, PiNet does not support wifi.

 - ###Is it much slower than running standard Raspbian off a normal SD card?
-Other than bootup, for most application no. Bootup takes roughly 30 seconds longer on most networks.
+Other than bootup, for most application no. Bootup takes roughly 30 seconds longer with the Raspberry Pi 1 (including B+) on most networks.
+The new Raspberry Pi 2 though boots just as fast as from an SD card, off the PiNet server.
 For more detailed benchmarks, check out the [benchmark section](advanced/benchmarks).

 - ###Is the Raspberry Pi model B+ supported by PiNet?
 Yes!
 As long as you are running at least version 0.7.2.